basravelli/DataSciencePortfolio/README.md

 Evaluate my progress reposatory: _"freemium 7 - life area's"_ [[Go there...](https://www.basravelli.nl/freemium)]

-# Data Science Portfolio
-A collection of selected data science projects for recruiters, demonstrating my skill sets, knowledge, and my interests.

-# 0. Contents
+# Contents
 Identity and general purpose in terms of who I am and where I am going
+- SQL: Examples of executing and formulating SQL queries for selected simulated business cases
+- DAX: Examples of executing and formulating DAX functions for selected simulated business cases
-- PythonOOP: An object oriented programming example in Python 3 which will run simulations of the El Farol problem from complexity theory (pending, may change)
+- PythonOOP: An object oriented programming example in Python 3 which runs _the 8th life area_ module, 'Household'
-- Terms and Definitions (Doing)

 # Identity (2024)
 ## Domain: